ameeya-bhusan/USPEX_guide/README.md

-Below is a flowchart illustrating the process of USPEX.
+## Below is a flowchart illustrating the process of USPEX:

 ```mermaid
 graph TD;